Office hours: Mon.-Thurs, 7:45-8:15 AM or by special arrangement

 Academically allowable work includes the following:

 2. Within a composition, referencing ideas from another source.
-This must be cited (at a very minimum, mentioning the name of the source within your work), and, unless using quotation marks, must be rephrased in your own words.
+This must be cited (at a very minimum, mentioning the name of the source within your work), and, unless using quotation marks, must be rephrased in your own words (but still cited).

 3. Answering a test question by referencing ideas from another source rephrased in your own words.